autoscatto/efiqo/README.md

 Kernel
 =========
 The default kernel debian is already compiled with efi support.
-In case you have a kernel that you make sure it has the efi stub enabled
+In case you have an autocompiled kernel that you make sure it has the efi stub enabled
 ```sh
 Processor type and features --->
   [*] EFI runtime service support